RedeployAB/webreq/README.md

   // maxRedirects: Optional.
 Default is 3.
 Maximum amount of redirects.
   // Overrides the settings put on webreq.
   maxRedirects: Number,
   // path: Optional: When used in a GET request for downloads, it is used as the  output path for a file.
+When used with POST or PUT it will point to a file to upload.
   path: String,
   // filename: Optional: Used together with path, if a new custom filename is to be used.
   filename: String,
-  // agent: Optional.
-Options object for agent for this request.
+  // agent: Optional. http.Agent/https.Agent object.
-  agent: {
+  agent: Object,
-    // keepAlive: Optional.
-Keep sockets around for future requests.
-    keepAlive: Number,
-    // keepAliveMsecs: Optional.
-Specifies initial delay for Keep-Alive packets in use with the keepAlive option.
-    keepAliveMsecs: Number,
-    // maxSockets: Optional: Maximum number of sockets to allow per host.
-    maxSockets: Number,
-    // maxFreeSockets: Optional: Maximum number of sockets to leave open if keepAlive is true.
-    maxFreeSockets: Number,
-    // timeout: Optional: Socket timeout in milliseconds.
-    timeout: Number
-  },
   // certificate: Optional.
 Certificate options for the request (HTTPS).
   certificate: {
     // ca: Optional: Override the trusted CA certificates.